Implementing Zero Trust Security: Never Trust, Always Verify

 return True

-This approach creates a learning system that adapts to user behavior patterns and flags deviations that might indicate compromise.
+The system adapts to user behavior patterns and flags deviations indicating compromise.

 Securing the CI/CD Pipeline